Gouthami-K/CreditCardFaultDetection/README.md

 3. **Model Selection:** Train and evaluate various machine learning models (SVM, KNN, Decision Tree, Gradient Boosting, Logistic Regression, AdaBoosting, Naive Bayes).
 4. **Model Training:** Choose the best-performing model and train it on the dataset.
 5. **Results:** Evaluate and analyze the model's performance, strengths, weaknesses, and any challenges encountered.
+6. **Deployment on AWS:** Deploy the model on AWS for real-world applications.
-6. **Conclusion:** Summarize key findings, implications for credit card companies, and future steps for improvement.
+7. **Conclusion:** Summarize key findings, implications for credit card companies, and future steps for improvement.

 ## Results